Experienced Criminal Defense Representation for Murder Charges

 - The death occurred during the commission of a felony.

 - Second Degree Murder involves an unlawful killing when:

 - The act was committed in the heat of passion; or

 - The act was committed in self-defense, but using unreasonable force in the circumstances.

 First degree murder may be punishable by life in prison.
 Second degree murder may be punishable by 4 to 20 years in prison.
-With such severe penalties, involving a criminal defense attorney to protect your rights is of the utmost importance.
+With such severe penalties, involving murder defense lawyers in Peoria IL to protect your rights is of the utmost importance.